Onboarding a Facilitator for the Deaf & Hard of Hearing

 DHH Facilitators for Successful Teletherapy Sessions

-Using a facilitator that fits your students’ needs and providing adequate training ahead of time will allow your DHH teletherapy session to go smoothly.
+Using a facilitator that fits your students’ needs and providing adequate onboarding ahead of time will allow your DHH teletherapy session to go smoothly.
 Teletherapy provides schools with an option for providing much needed DHH services to students.
 Facilitators are important partners in providing DHH services via teletherapy.
-Adequately providing them with training ensures a smooth DHH session.
+Adequately providing them with onboarding ensures a smooth DHH session.

 If your school district needs help with selecting a facilitator or is interested in learning more about teletherapy services, click here to learn more.